What is the best way for parents to help their children with their homework?

 by

-Barnes et al. Advocate 'four appropriate ways for parents to help their children with their homework.'
+In fact, Barnes et al. propose four appropriate ways for parents to help their children with their homework.

-Many teachers not only provide children with knowledge, but also a 'model' for solving problems.
-When a child is stumbling on a homework, the parent presents a `` model for solving problems (solution method) '', actually solves only one problem with the child, and asks the child how to solve the problem according to the model It seems that teaching is effective.
+Many teachers not only provide children with knowledge, but also provide a 'model' for solving problems.
+If a child is struggling with homework, it seems effective for parents to present a 'model of how to solve the problem' and actually solve one problem together with the child, teaching the child how to solve the problem according to the model.

 by

-・ Create a schedule table by calculating backward from the deadline.
+- Create a schedule by working backwards from the deadline.

-・ Keep the schedule in a place where children can see.
+- Keep the schedule in a place where your child can see it.

 by gpointstudio

-Having time for your child to do homework is important to creating positive learning habits.
-Barnes and his colleagues recommend that parents refrain from noisy entertainment, such as television and games, when they do their homework, and work with them on reading and other activities.
-By giving the family time to study together, children can comfortably work on their homework.
+Ensuring that children have time to do their homework is important for fostering positive study habits.
+Therefore, Barnes and his colleagues recommend that parents also turn off noisy entertainment such as television and games during the time their children are doing their homework, and instead engage in study activities such as reading together.
+By setting aside time for the whole family to study together, children will be able to work on their homework comfortably.